 - Which techniques and tools are available to make my work more effective?

-- In which big company events or initiatives should I know about or be involved?
+- What big company events or initiatives should I know about or be participating?